stefantaubert/dict-from-dragonmapper/README.md

 [![MIT](https://img.shields.io/github/license/stefantaubert/dict-from-dragonmapper.svg)](LICENSE)

 Command-line interface (CLI) to create a pronunciation dictionary by looking up IPA transcriptions using [dragonmapper](https://github.com/tsroten/dragonmapper) and the possibility of ignoring punctuation and splitting on hyphens before prediction.
+Instead of attaching the tones to the syllable the tones are attached to the vowel of the syllable.

 ## Installation